 'Youth' is often seen as an issue to be addressed, rather than an asset to be included in the process of creating solutions for the issues facing communities.
 Language such as 'youth bulge' or 'youth at risk' focus on the deficits of young people.
+By contrast, the youth who shared their stories of engagement and initiatives through this survey clearly show 'youth at promise', actively engaged citizens, making a positive difference in their communities.

-This is a devastating summation from a category of the population that is not recognised by policymakers as being capable of seriously understanding development concerns.
-In sum, conceptually there has been poor recognition of the agency of youth, or of this time in their lives as a time for learning lifeskills, finding about themselves, not just job-oriented training or using development tools.
+This is a devastating summation from a section of the population that is not even recognised by policymakers as being capable of seriously understanding development concerns.